MakeSchool-Tutorials/We-Sell-Shoes/P08-Testimonials-Part-2/content.md

 const tests = document.querySelector('.tests');

 ```
-These are all going to use const,because they will not change.
+These are all going to use const, because they will not change.

 # Interval Timers
 We want the testimonials to automatically cycle through.
 Let's add these lines of code below our variables.